hoophq/docs/docs/plugins/review.md

 slug: /plugins/review
 ---

-import ConnectOnHoopButton from './../../src/components/ConnectOnHoopButton';

 # Review

-This plugin allow administrators to review commands before they are executed or allowing time based sessions.
+This plugin allow teams to review commands before they are executed or allowing time based sessions.

-Multiple **approval groups** may be used to approve a connection.
-The command is only executed when all groups are approved.
+Users are allowed to approve or revoke commands if they belong to an **approval group**.
+A command is only executed when all groups are approved.

 ## Time Based Sessions (JIT)